aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/extract-selected-content-between-nodes/_index.md

       1. If a **BookmarkStart** or **BookmarkEnd** node is passed, this option defines if the bookmark is included or just the content between the bookmark range.
       1. If a **CommentRangeStart** or **CommentRangeEnd** node is passed, this option defines if the comment itself is to be included or just the content in the comment range.

-The implementation of the **ExtractContent** method is found below .
+The implementation of the **ExtractContent** method you can find [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/DocsExamples/Java/src/main/java/DocsExamples/Programming_with_documents/Contents_management/ExtractContentHelper.java).
 This method will be referred to in the scenarios in this article.

-The following code example shows how to extract blocks of content from a document between specified nodes:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-ExtractContent.java" >}}

 We will also define a custom method to easily generate a document from extracted nodes.
 This method is used in many of the scenarios below and simply creates a new document and imports the extracted content into it.

 The following code example shows how to take a list of nodes and inserts them into a new document:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-generateDocument.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-generateDocument.java" >}} //GenerateDocument

-These helper methods below are internally called by the main extraction method.
-They are required, however as they are not directly called by the user, it is not necessary to discuss them further.

-The following code example shows how to use helper methods by the ExtractContent method:

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-verifyParameterNodes.java" >}}

 ## Extract Content Between Paragraphs